 'These success stories are underpinned by Kings Park’s expertise in native plant propagation, ex situ conservation, and scientific research, as well as on-ground action by Kings Park staff and Friends of Kings Park volunteers, and collaboration with industry partners and local community members.'

 The Special Issue also highlights Kings Park’s role in educating the next generation and future leaders in ecosystem restoration.
 Readers are invited to join Kings Park in taking action for the UN Decade on Ecosystem Restoration, with several ways for individuals and organisations to get involved.

-Friends’ members will receive their copy of the Special Issue with the Spring Issue of 'For People & Plants', and both editions can also be purchased from Aspects of Kings Park Gallery Shop.
+Friends’ members will receive their copy of the Special Issue with the Spring Issue of 'For People & Plants', and both editions can also be purchased from Aspects of Kings Park Gallery Shop or viewed online.

 During the Kings Park Festival, visitors to Kings Park and Botanic Garden are encouraged to visit the #GenerationRestoration poster trail near the Floral Clock to see featured stories.